micahwoods/atcweb3/content/post/organic-material-accumulates-faster-when-soil-om-is-lower/index.md

 projects: []
 ---

-There's an interesting phenomenon that happens when grass is planted on a golf course putting green.
-There's not much organic material in the soil when the green is planted.
+An interesting phenomenon happens when grass is planted on a golf course putting green.
+There's typically not much organic material in the soil when the green is first planted.
 The organic material increases rapidly, to about 4% organic material in the top inch (2.5 cm) of the rootzone within five years after planting.
-The organic matter continues to increase as the years go by, but the accumulation rate of organic matter decreases.
+The organic matter continues to increase as the years go by, but as that increase in OM happens, the accumulation rate of organic matter decreases.

 {{< figure src="om_year.png" >}}